JosuaKrause/quick_server/README.rst

 implementation.
 It has the following goals / features and is primarily meant to speed up back end implementation / iteration:

--  serve local files as is with basic black-listing
+-  serve local files as is with basic black- and white-listing
 -  provide functionality for dynamic requests
 -  provide easy access to worker threads (and caching)
 -  provide a basic command interpret loop for server commands